BOJ policymaker says ready to take bold action as needed

 Ishida, who has voted with the majority since joining the board in June 2011, will soon see his board at full strength for the first time since early April.

-Japan's parliament on Thursday approved the nominations of two prominent economists, both known as in favour of aggressive monetary easing steps, for the BOJ's nine-member board.
+Japan's parliament on Thursday approved the nominations of two prominent economists, both known as in favor of aggressive monetary easing steps, for the BOJ's nine-member board.

-While the exact date of when they will join has not been finalised, they are likely to make it on board in time for the next policy meeting on July 11-12.
+While the exact date of when they will join has not been finalized, they are likely to make it on board in time for the next policy meeting on July 11-12.

 (Additional reporting by Rie Ishiguro; Editing by Edwina Gibbs and Richard Borsuk)